oracle/docker-images/OracleDatabase/README.md

 	   -e: creates image based on 'Enterprise Edition'
 	   -s: creates image based on 'Standard Edition 2'
 	   -x: creates image based on 'Express Edition'
-	   -p: password for database admin accounts (it will be generated if omitted)
 	   -i: ignores the MD5 checksums

 	* select one edition only: -e, -s, or -x

 	LICENSE CDDL 1.0 + GPL 2.0

 	Copyright (c) 2014-2016 Oracle and/or its affiliates.
 All rights reserved.

 **IMPORTANT:** The resulting images will be an image with the Oracle binaries installed.
 On first startup of the container a new database will be created, the following lines highlight when the database is ready to be used: